Rosapenna Golf & Hotel Resort

 Even with two outstanding links golf courses and one with Old Tom Morris heritage, Rosapenna was just one step too far for many...
 That has all changed with the introduction of Tom Doak's St Patricks Links.

 Golf Course Review

-Rosapenna Hotel & Golf Resort once had two Uk & Ireland Top 100 links golf courses on the northwest coast of Ireland on the wild Atlantic Way.
+Rosapenna Hotel & Golf Resort has two UK & Ireland Top 100 links golf courses on the northwest coast of Ireland on the wild Atlantic Way.
 The jewel in the crown is the extraordinary St Patrick’s Links that will challenge for the best links in Ireland.

 Old Tom Morris Links